jman9201/codingTasks/README.md

 # Coding Tasks Repository

 ## Description
 Welcome to the Coding Tasks repository!
-This repository contains various practical coding tasks designed to help you learn and improve your programming skills.
+This repository contains various practical coding tasks that I have completed to help improve my programming skills.
 Each task comes with its own set of instructions and a detailed README file to guide you through the implementation and usage.

 ## Table of Contents